-The Associate of Applied Science (A.A.S.) is awarded to students who successfully complete one of the prescribed curricula in industrial, engineering, health or public service.
+The Associate of Applied Science (A.A.S.) is awarded to students who successfully complete one of the prescribed curricula in auto/diesel, industrial, engineering, health or law & public safety.
 The degree is designed to prepare technicians and para-professionals for immediate entry into the workforce upon graduation.
-Both technical and nontechnical courses are required for the A.A.S.
+Both technical and non-technical courses are required for the A.A.S.